 Now it’s time to turn these random boards into an actual side table!
-First, measure and mark 2.5″ in from either end.
+First, measure and mark 2.5″ in from either end of the top.
 Clamp a spare board at 2.5″ on one of the sides.

 Grab your long leg and measure and mark 13″ from the outside tip of the top of the leg.
 You’ll use this mark to get the placement of your short legs in just a minute.